 The Diabetes Association of Atlanta offers a variety of diabetes prevention education classes in the community.
 These classes include but are not limited to: multi-week seminars at senior centers and schools, lunch and learn seminars for businesses, guest speaker presentations in high school health and nutrition classes, presentations and multi-week seminars within communities of faith, and staff training on diabetes nutrition and key management concepts.

 If you would like a guest speaker at your facility, please Click here to request a diabetes workshop or call the diabetes education coordinator at 404-527-7150 Ext 114 with any questions.

 Diabetes Self-Management Education Classes

 For those living with diabetes, our Diabetes Education Program offers evidence-based self-management education classes that are nationally recognized by the American Diabetes Association.
 The classes are taught by qualified staff including certified diabetes educators (CDE), registered nurses, and registered dietitians.
 The staff is charged with empowering peoplewho have diabetes with the knowledge and skills they need to control their diabetes on a daily basis.
 The classes cover aspects of the AADE 7 Self-Care Behaviors: healthy eating, being active, monitoring, taking medication, problem solving, healthy coping, and reducing risks.
-DAA’s diabetes self-management education classes consist of a one-day class and also include one year of follow up with a registered dietitian, and three hemoglobin A1c tests.
+DAA’s diabetes self-management education classes consist of a one-day class including A1c testing and three follow up calls with a registered dietitian.
 Clients can also bring a family member or support person with them to class for free!

-Locations: Downtown Atlanta, North Fulton Hospital, Cobb County Extension Service, Dekalb County Board of Health
+Locations: Christian City Rehabilitation Center, North Fulton Hospital, Cobb County Extension Service, Dekalb County Board of Health

 How to Register: To register for our diabetes self-management education classes, please call us at 404-527-7150 ext 114 or email firstname.lastname@example.org.